The Open Hearts Space focuses on creating safer spaces for people experiencing migration, trauma, and a sense of

-Open Hearts Space conducts four regular activities: Open Art Space, Family Whole Being Programme, Lockerlassen (Loosen up!), and Frauensprachcafé (German language café for women), “Be my buddy” support programme for teenagers and kids, and Club der Sterne (Stars Club).
+Open Hearts Space conducts four regular activities: Open Art Space, Lockerlassen (Loosen up!), Frauensprachcafé (German language café for women), “Be my buddy” support programme for teenagers and kids, and Club der Sterne (Stars Club).

 Open Art Space

-The idea of creating such a space calls upon the old tradition of arts and crafts circles, that is known in almost all cultures across the globe, where people used to spend long evenings telling stories, playing music and doing handicraft.
-We meet to create an art oasis where anybody can express themselves freely through art, have a nice conversation or just stay silent.
-We provide art materials and a peaceful and accepting atmosphere to spend time by painting, drawing, knitting, doing embroidery, sculptures, or collages.
+The idea of creating such a space drew from the old tradition of arts and crafts circles that are known and practiced in almost all cultures across the globe.
+In these spaces, people spend long evenings telling stories, playing music and doing handicraft activities.
+We meet to create an art oasis where anybody can express themselves freely through art, have a nice conversation or just enjoy in silence.
+We provide art materials in a peaceful and accepting atmosphere to spend time painting, drawing, knitting, doing embroidery, sculptures, or collages.

-The Open Art Space gives us the chance to stay connected with ourselves and enjoy creative moments, as we support others with acceptance and presence.
+The Open Art Space gives us the opportunity to stay connected with ourselves and enjoy creative moments, as we support others with acceptance and presence.
 We meet every week to create together and invite anybody who may need some moments of peace.

 This child-friendly activity is open to women who want to practice their German skills.
-German language cafés address an important need for newcomers and help grow their speaking skills in everyday life.
+German language cafés address an important need for newcomers and help foster their speaking skills in everyday life.
 However, the Open Hearts Space community observed that women have not always felt comfortable attending these cafés due to the men’s domination of conversations.
 Women’s participation in these activities is low partly because of religious and cultural beliefs, meaning avoiding mixed-gender spaces.
 In other cases, women are unable to attend as they cannot leave their children alone at home.
 The Frauensprachcafé offers babysitting services and provides women with the possibility to speak German in a safe and relaxed environment.

-The approach is very flexible and helps many migrant women who have isolated themselves to build a network of friends over a cup of tea and talk about anything, from sharing recipes to finding a good computer course while improving their German.
+The approach is very flexible and helps many migrant women who have isolated themselves to build a network of friends over a cup of tea and to talk about anything- from sharing recipes to finding a good computer course- all while improving their German.
 Frauensprachcafé is more than a language café.
-It aims at growing a community and solidarity network of women.
+It creates a community and solidarity network of women.